ovis-hpc/ldms/ldms/man/ldmsd_event_based_storage.rst

 If the update callback takes longer than expected:

-1. Check log messages for backpressure on worker acquisition
+1. Check thread_stats for storage worker utilization and idle time, and store_time_stats for high 'wait' time, low operations per second, and a growing count of outstanding store events -- these indicate the worker pool is saturated (see `Using Statistics for Tuning`_).
 2. Increase the number of storage threads
 3. Increase queue depth to buffer more events
 4. Profile the storage backend for performance issues